harrycresswell/cu/content/home/features.md

 ---

 - Built using the CUBE CSS methodology.
-- Fluid responsive design for space and type.
+- Utopia fluid responsive design for space and type.
 - CSS Custom Properties over token-based CSS.
 - Two flavours – choose from SCSS or CSS.
 - Zero dependencies or third-party tooling.